A recent wn income tax rates among each of the 50 states. Rates range from none to as high as 13.3% (California).

 43 states have income taxes, 41 of which tax income while two states only tax interest and dividend income.
 However, one of those states (Tennessee) is in the process of phasing out its Hall Tax (a tax on interest and dividend income) and is scheduled to repeal its income tax entirely by 2022.

 The remaining 7 states do not tax income at all.
-The map from the Tax Foundation below illustrates the tax rates in each state.

 Of those states that do tax income, 8 have single-rate tax structures, with one rate applying to all taxable income.
-There ere 33 states which use graduated-rate income taxes, with the number of brackets varying widely by state.
+There are 33 states which use graduated-rate income taxes, with the number of brackets varying widely by state.

 The Tax Foundation notes that Hawaii, California, and Missouri are at one end of the spectrum with the most brackets.
 Hawaii has 12 tax brackets and California and Missouri have 10.
 Kansas is at the lower end with only two brackets.
 Top marginal rates range from North Dakota’s 2.9 percent to California’s 13.3 percent.